All Faculty (A-Z Listing)

-CLAY JAMES, a native Miamian is a three-time recipient of the American Regional Theatre Award for Outstanding Direction and Choreography, the Moss Hart Award, the NHTA Award for Outstanding Choreography, and currently serves as Coordinator of Musical Theatre for Montclair State University – John J. Cali School of Music, Department of Theatre and Dance.
-For MSU he has directed and staged the NJ premiere of Parade, A Grand Night For Singing, Cabaret, And the World Goes Round, The Full Monty, A Bernstein Tribute, Crazy for You and Side Show among others.
-He has Directed and/or Choreographed for the St. Louis Muny Opera, Playhouse in the Park, Shores Performing Arts Center, North Shore Music Theatre, Kenley Players, Smithville Theatre, Jones Beach Marine Theatre, Resorts International, Walt Disney Productions, Mt.
+Clay James, a native Miamian is a three-time recipient of the American Regional Theatre Award for Outstanding Direction and Choreography, the Moss Hart Award, the NHTA Award for Outstanding Choreography, and currently serves as Coordinator of Musical Theatre for Montclair State University – John J. Cali School of Music, Department of Theatre and Dance.
+For MSU, he directed and staged the NJ premiere of Parade, A Grand Night For Singing, Cabaret, And the World Goes Round, The Full Monty, A Bernstein Tribute, Crazy for You and Side Show among others.
+He has directed and/or choreographed for the St. Louis Muny Opera, Playhouse in the Park, Shores Performing Arts Center, North Shore Music Theatre, Kenley Players, Smithville Theatre, Jones Beach Marine Theatre, Resorts International, Walt Disney Productions, Mt.
 Washington Valley Theatre Company, Zeiterion Theatre, Flint Star Theatre, Westgate Dinner Theatre, Fiesta Dinner Theatre, Star Theatre of Taunton, The New Bedford Festival Theatre, The Pink Garter Theatre, and repeatedly served as Associate Choreographer for the Orange Bowl Halftime and Parade for NBC.
-As a performer he has appeared in over 40 productions on Broadway, Off Broadway, National Tours, Regional and Summer Stock.
-Clay's education and training includes a B.F.A. in Theatre (Acting/Directing) with a minor in Music (Vocal Performance) and an M.F.A.
+As a performer, he has appeared in over 40 productions on Broadway, off Broadway, national tours, regional and Summer Stock.
+Prof. James's education and training includes a B.F.A. in Theatre (Acting/Directing) with a minor in Music (Vocal Performance) and an M.F.A.
 (Directing) from Florida Atlantic University.
 He is an active member in Actors Equity Association, Screen Actors Guild, The Society of Stage Directors and Choreographers and the National Alliance for Musical Theatre.
-Other choreographic and directing assignments include Industrials for IBM, FTD, Gulf and Western, American Parts Service, Children’s Resources and The City of Miami.
+Other choreographic and directing assignments include industrials for IBM, FTD, Gulf and Western, American Parts Service, Children’s Resources and The City of Miami.

 Susan Kerner is an Associate Professor in the Department of Theatre and Dance.
 A member of the Society of Stage Directors and Choreographers, her directing credits include productions in New York, London, Shanghai, and at major regional theatres throughout the United States including the Tony Award-winning Cincinnati Playhouse in the Park, Indiana Repertory Theatre, and Meadow Brook Theatre (MI).
-As Resident Director at George Street Playhouse for 10 seasons, her critically acclaimed productions include the American premiere of Tom Kempinski’s SEPARATION and the world premiere of James Still’s award-winning AND THEN THEY CAME FOR ME: REMEMBERING THE WORLD OF ANNE FRANK.
-Professor Kerner has taught and directed at The American Academy of Dramatic Arts, New York University in London, Rutgers University, and Drew University.
-She served on a National Endowment for the Arts Theatre Panel for Education and Access and the National Advisory Committee for the Theatre Praxis.
-A 1996 recipient of the New Jersey Governor’s Award in Arts Education, Ms. Kerner holds graduate degrees in Dramatic Literature from Columbia University and Directing from Boston University.
+As Resident Director at George Street Playhouse for 10 seasons, her critically acclaimed productions include the American premiere of Tom Kempinski’s Separation, and the world premiere of James Still’s award-winning And Then They Came for Me: Remembering the World of Anne Frank.
+Prof. Kerner has taught and directed at The American Academy of Dramatic Arts, New York University in London, Rutgers University, and Drew University.
+She served on a National Endowment for the Arts' Theatre panel for Education and Access and the National Advisory Committee for the Theatre Praxis.
+A 1996 recipient of the New Jersey Governor’s Award in Arts Education, she holds graduate degrees in Dramatic Literature from Columbia University and Directing from Boston University.
 She was a Fulbright Scholar in India and has taught and directed theatre programs in Greece, Italy, England, China, and Korea.

 Elizabeth McPherson, Ph.D.

 Randy Mugleston is the Chair of the Department of Theatre and Dance at Montclair State University.
-Mugleston has an undergraduate degree from Utah State University and a graduate degree in Theatre Technology from Indiana State University.
+He has an undergraduate degree from Utah State University and a graduate degree in Theatre Technology from Indiana State University.
 Over the years, he has designed many productions at Montclair State, as well as served as the Technical Director for most of the theatre department’s productions.
-He has also designed lights “ Off-Broadway” in New York City and sets and lights for several dance spaces.
+He has also designed lights off-Broadway in New York City and sets and lights for several dance spaces.

 His work includes numerous engagements with Minnesota Opera, Boston Lyric Opera, Opera Theatre of Saint Louis, Virginia Opera, Wolf Trap Opera and Lyric Opera of Kansas City.
 His work has also been seen frequently at Syracuse Stage and Geva Theatre Center in New York State.
 Other Theatre Companies he has worked for include: Indiana Repertory Theatre, Shakespeare Santa Cruz, Folger Shakespeare Theatre, Merrimack Repertory Theatre, Interact Theatre, and the Woolly Mammoth Theatre in Washington DC.
 He has also designed for Opera Cleveland, Kentucky Opera, Ordway Music Theatre, Opera Festival of New Jersey, Curtis Institute of Music, San Francisco Opera Center, Oklahoma Mozart Festival and for ABC Television.

-Mr. Rom received his BA in Music from the University of Washington, and his M.F.A. in Design from the Tisch School of the Arts at NYU.
-Mr. Rom is a member of the United Scenic Artists, Local 829.
+Prof. Rom received his BA in Music from the University of Washington, and his M.F.A. in Design from the Tisch School of the Arts at NYU.
+He is a member of the United Scenic Artists, Local 829.